Embodied Instruction Following in Unknown Environments

-We decompose EIF in unknown environments into two sub-tasks including the high-level planning and the low-level exploration.
-The generated high-level plans are leveraged as guidance for the agent to select the most relevant regions for exploration, and the predicted low-level actions update the semantic feature maps to provide visual clues for feasible plan generation.
-Both the planner and the explorer are implemented by a finetuned LLaVA model.

-\textbf{High-level planner: } The planner generates the plan for the next step in natural language, which considers the textual information including the human instruction and the completed steps and the visual clues represented by the semantic feature maps.
-The forward pass of the high-level planner $HP$ can be represented as follows:
+\textbf{High-level planner:} Formally, the high-level planner $P^{h}$ decomposes human instructions into step by step, generating the plan for the next step in natural language, which considers textual information including human instruction and completed steps and the visual clues represented by semantic feature maps.

-where $S_{i}$ means the semantic feature maps updated in the $i_{th}$ step and we leverage a LLaVA model whose visual encoder is the ViT-L/14 architecture for the high-level planner.
+where $S_{i}$ means the semantic feature maps updated in the $i_{th}$ step.